Davic15/angular-complete-guide/Section 03 - Course Project - The Basics/Notes - Section 03.md

-# Angular - The Complete Guide

-## Section 03: Course Project - The Basics
+# Section 03: Course Project - The Basics

 ## Planing the app.